Blaise Pascal: Cycloid

 In 1658, Pascal, while suffering from a toothache, began considering several problems concerning the cycloid.
 His toothache disappeared, and he took this as a heavenly sign to proceed with his research.
 Eight days later he had completed his essay and, to publicize the results, proposed a contest.

-Pascal proposed three questions relating to the center of gravity, area and volume of the cycloid, with the winner or winners to receive prizes of 20 and 40 Spanish doubloons.
+Pascal proposed three questions relating to the centre of gravity, area and volume of the cycloid, with the winner or winners to receive prizes of 20 and 40 Spanish doubloons.
 Pascal, Gilles de Roberval and Pierre de Carcavi were the judges, and neither of the two submissions (by John Wallis and Antoine de Lalouvère) were judged to be adequate.
 While the contest was ongoing, Christopher Wren sent Pascal a proposal for a proof of the rectification of the cycloid; Roberval claimed promptly that he had known of the proof for years.
 Wallis published Wren's proof (crediting Wren) in Wallis's Tractus Duo, giving Wren priority for the first published proof.